Shielding Astronauts from Spaceborne Radiation

 Deployable alone or in combination with on-board storm shelter

 Enabler of long duration deep-space missions to the Moon and beyond

 The AstroRad uses a proprietary smart shielding design to selectively protect those organs and tissues which are most sensitive to radiation in terms of REID probability.
 This approach provides the greatest biological impact of protection with the least amount of mass.
 Tissue weighting factors are assigned to organs and tissues in the body to reflect the variance in radiation sensitivity, with organs such as the lungs, bone marrow, colon, stomach, breasts and ovaries being among the most sensitive.
-Selective protection of these organs, and tissue-resident stem cell concentrations within them, was accomplished by designing variable shielding thickness to compliment the body’s own shielding.
+Selective protection of these organs, and tissue-resident stem cell concentrations within them, was accomplished by designing variable shielding thickness to complement the body’s own shielding.
 This methodology results in an intriguing, functional topographic structure.